NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

 ## 📘 Introduction
 Hello.
 Welcome to the **UniversalTP GitHub page**.
 This is the **only** official page for this script, so any others are likely **scams** or **malicious copies**.
+This script is whitelisted at the moment.
+You  can find whitelisted users [here](https://github.com/NEXINRUS/NexinScripts/blob/main/ApocalypseRising2UniversalTp/Whitelisted.txt).

 ---